JasonInRVA/KubotaBX-Cluster/README.md

 # Kubota BX Digital Cluster

 A drop-in replacement for the Kubota BX tractor’s gauge cluster, powered by an **ESP32-S3** and a **4.0″ TFT LCD**.
-The stock clusters are known to fail; this project builds a rugged, sunlight-readable, and extensible digital dashboard instead.
+The stock clusters are known to fail; this project aims to builds a rugged, sunlight-readable, and extensible digital dashboard instead.

 ## Features
 - **Real-time RPM** using the ESP32’s PCNT hardware counter.